Gains in oil stocks and Shire lift UK's FTSE

 By Sudip Kar-Gupta

-LONDON, Oct 21 (Reuters) - Gains in major oil companies and drugmaker Shire helped Britain’s top equity index extend its rebound on Tuesday after falling to 15-month lows last week.
+LONDON, Oct 21 (Reuters) - A rise in major oil stocks and drugmaker Shire helped Britain’s top equity index extend its rebound on Tuesday after falling to 15-month lows last week.

-Advances of around 2 percent in both BP and Royal Dutch Shell added the most points to the blue-chip FTSE 100 index, as the energy sector was buoyed by stronger oil prices.
+An advance of nearly 2 percent in both BP and Royal Dutch Shell added the most points to the blue-chip FTSE 100 index, as the energy sector was buoyed by stronger oil prices.

-Brent crude oil, which had fallen to four-year lows last week, held onto gains at around $86 a barrel after data showed robust oil demand in China, the world’s largest energy consumer.
+Brent crude oil, which had fallen to four-year lows last week, rebounded to rise to about $86 a barrel after data showed robust oil demand in China, which is the world’s largest energy consumer.

 “The oil majors are benefiting from a rise in the underlying oil price, but unless the crude oil price can move much further beyond last week’s lows and hold onto the rebound, those oil stocks could fall back again,” said Dafydd Davies, partner at Charles Hanover Investments.

-The FTSE 100 index was up by 1.4 percent at 6,354.76 points going into the close of the trading session.
+The FTSE 100 index was up by 1 percent at 6,331.30 points by the middle of the trading session.

-Shire rose 2.3 percent after Reuters reported that Allergan shareholder Paulson & Co was urging the firm to merge with Shire as an alternative to a deal with hostile bidder Valeant Pharmaceuticals.
+The UK stock market was also given a lift by a 2.5 percent rise at Shire, after Reuters reported that Allergan shareholder Paulson & Co was urging the firm to merge with Shire as an alternative to a deal with hostile bidder Valeant Pharmaceuticals.

-Online fashion retailer ASOS, which is not listed on the FTSE 100 but is part of the broader London stock market, also surged, by 14.4 percent, after the company expressed confidence it could reach its annual sales target of 2.5 billion pounds ($4 billion) by 2020.
-Price cuts would help to reignite growth after three profit warnings this year.
+Online fashion retailer ASOS, which is not listed on the FTSE 100 but is part of the broader London stock market, also surged 17.6 percent after ASOS expressed confidence it could reach its target of 2.5 billion pounds ($4 billion) in annual sales by 2020, with price cuts helping to reignite growth after three profit warnings this year.

-Chip designer ARM, however, missed out on the broader market rally, tumbling 7 percent after its third-quarter results lagged some market forecasts.
+However, chip designer ARM missed out on the broader market rally, falling 4.4 percent after ARM’s third quarter results came in below some market forecasts.

 The FTSE 100 hit a peak of 6,904.86 points at the start of September, its highest since early 2000.

-“I expect stocks to post gains across the board this week,” said Mike Jarman, chief market strategist at H2O Markets.
-(Additional reporting by Atul Prakash; Editing by Ruth Pitchford and Susan Fenton)
+“I expect stocks to post gains across the board this week,” said H2O Markets chief market strategist Mike Jarman. (additional reporting by Atul Prakash; Editing by Ruth Pitchford)